wyleyr/hankel1867tr/03-I-Exposition.md

 Begriffe nach gar nicht zulassen.
 </p>
 <p lang="en">
-To these rational numbers, which appear at first as pure signs, can be attached in many cases an Actual meaning.
+To these fractional numbers, which appear at first as pure signs, can be attached in many cases an Actual meaning.
 <a lang="en" class="origpage" id="p.9" title="Page 9"></a>...
 </p>